KNOWLEDGE AND THE KNOWER—

 4, What is the role of human culture here?

 One of the students should take on the role of scribe.
-After five minutes of conversation time students pairs will be called upon at random to present their findings to the entire class.
-They should be prepared (literally) to think on their feet as they field questions from the peer audience.
+Tell students in advance that after five minutes of conversation time students pairs will be called upon to present their findings to the entire class.

 PONDERING THE ENTire set